ansible/ansible/docsite/rst/playbooks_intro.rst

 .. note::

-    The becoem syntax deprecates the old sudo/su specific syntax begining in 1.9.
+    The become syntax deprecates the old sudo/su specific syntax beginning in 1.9.

 You can also login as you, and then become a user different than root::